-The ratio of inactive to active participants (support ratio) as of the current valuation is 1.33, up from 1.23 in the prior year.
+The Support Ratio as of the current valuation is 1.38, up from 1.33 in the prior year.
 This increase reflects a decline in active members.
 The implications of this ratio are that while the unfunded liability represents the System overall, the cost of paying it off is measured as a percent of active participant payroll.
 Therefore, the costs as a percent of payroll is more volatile for a plan with a ratio of inactive to active participants greater than 1.